alexdredmon/arcode/README.md

 options:
   -h, --help            show this help message and exit --dir DIR             The working directory of the codebase, default to current directory.
-  --autowrite AUTOWRITE
+  --auto-write AUTO_WRITE
                         Whether or not to immediately write the changeset.
-Useful when piping to arcode, e.g. cat feature.txt | arcode
+Useful when piping to arcode, e.g. cat feature.txt |
+                        arcode
-  --focused FOCUSED     Enable focused mode to limit file context provided based on relevancy using embeddings -
+  --focused FOCUSED     Enable focused mode to limit file context provided based on relevancy using embeddings - accepts an integer
-                        accepts an integer containing number of file chunks to limit context to.
+                        containing number of file chunks to limit context to.
   --model MODEL         LLM provider/model to use with LiteLLM, default to openai/gpt-4o.
-  --model_embedding MODEL_EMBEDDING
+  --model-embedding MODEL_EMBEDDING
-                        LLM provider/model to use for embeddings with LiteLLM, default to openai/text- embedding-3-small.
+                        LLM provider/model to use for embeddings with LiteLLM, default to openai/text-embedding-3-small.
   --mode {implement,question}
                         Mode for the tool: "implement" for feature building and "question" for asking questions about the codebase.
   --ignore [IGNORE ...]
                         Additional ignore patterns to use when parsing .gitignore --resources [RESOURCES ...]